 There aren't many quiet places left in this world, and there certainly aren't many things that cost less than a cup of coffee.
 A public library not only fits in this category it's free.
 That's a great bargain, as long as everyone treats the privilege of being there with respect.
+Most libraries have written rules that are easy to follow.

 Importance of Following Library Rules